igneous-labs/inf-1.5/docs/v2/README.md

 #### Other Changes

 - `SetProtocolFee` instruction will take a single `u32` instead of 2 optional `u16`s for updating `pool_state.protocol_fee_nanos`
-- Only the admin can remove disable pool authorities from the list now; existing non-admin authorities cannot remove themselves from the list
+- Only the admin can remove disable pool authorities from the list; existing non-admin authorities cannot remove themselves from the list

 ### Additions